SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 #### Phrase 6

 This phrase finds works about affordability and reliability of energy services.
 The elements of the phrase are: *afford/stable + energy*.
 In the energy terms, `energy` and `power` are combined with other terms to avoid results from other subject areas (biological energy, mechanical power). `microgrids` etc. are included as these are specific technologies used in areas which may not have access to a centralised power grid system.
+We considered including "insecur*" alongside "unstable", "unreliab*" etc. but decided not to as it added too much noise.

 ```py
 TS=